 Tacking in AUTO mode is different from tacking in WIND mode.
 In AUTO mode the tack angle is fixed and as defined by the user.
-For more details, see "Tacking - WIND mode" on page 50.
+For more details, refer to "Tacking in WIND mode" on page 76.

 You initiate the tack function from AUTO mode.